BJP IT Cell: Organizational structure and campaign methods

-An investigation by an Indian media watchdog, Newslaundry, revealed the organisational structure of the IT Cell:The state IT cell has 25 members in the core team with Rai as its head.
+The state IT cell has 25 members in the core team with Rai as its head.
 Each regional centre had 20 members and a team of 15 handled IT at each of the 92 districts.
 Seven member teams worked at the block levels.
 At the regional, district and Assembly level, BJP had approximately 5,000 workers.
 A separate team of 20 professionals – including technicians, designers, and cartoonists – created the desired content for the party.